camunda/camunda-docs/docs/components/modeler/bpmn/compensation-handler/compensation-handler.md

 The call activity contains the steps to undo the actions of the compensation activity.
 Using a call activity can be useful in combination with a call activity as the compensation activity since compensation isn't propagated to the child process.

-### Multi instance activity as compensation handler
+### Multi-instance activity as compensation handler

 ![Process with multi instance activity as compensation handler](assets/multi-instance-compensation-handler.png)